Convergence rates for an inertial algorithm of gradient type associated to a smooth nonconvex minimization

-\begin{remark} Since the class of semi-algebraic functions is closed under addition (see for example \cite{b-sab-teb}) and $(x,y) \mapsto \frac12\|x-y\|^2$ is semi-algebraic, the conclusion of the previous theorem holds if the condition $H$ has the Kurdyka-{\L}ojasiewicz property at a $z^*=(x^*,x^*)\in \omega((z_n)_{n\in\N})$ is replaced by the assumption that $g$ is semi-algebraic. \end{remark}
+Then, the sequence $(x_n)_{n\in\N}$ converges to a critical point of the objective function $g.$ \end{corollary} \begin{proof} Since the class of semi-algebraic functions is closed under addition (see for example \cite{b-sab-teb}) and $(x,y) \mapsto \frac12\|x-y\|^2$ is semi-algebraic, we obtain that the the function is semi-algebraic.
+Consequently $H$ is a KL function.
+In particular $H$ has the Kurdyka-{\L}ojasiewicz property at a point $z^*=(x^*,x^*),$ where $x^*\in \omega((x_n)_{n\in\N}).$ The conclusion follows from Theorem \ref{convergence}. \end{proof}

-\begin{remark} Note that, according to Remark \ref{r2}, the conclusion of Theorem \ref{convergence} remains valid if we replace in its hypotheses the conditions that $g$ is bounded from below and $\omega((z_n)_{n\in\N})$ is nonempty by the condition that $g$ is coercive.
-Moreover, according to Remark \ref{r2} the set $\omega((z_n)_{n\in\N})$ is nonempty whenever the sequence $({x}_n)_{n\in\N}$ is bounded.
-Hence, the conclusion of Theorem \ref{convergence} remains also valid if in its hypotheses we replace the assumptions that $\omega((z_n)_{n\in\N})$ is nonempty and $H$ has the Kurdyka-{\L}ojasiewicz property at a $z^*=(x^*,x^*)\in \omega((z_n)_{n\in\N})$ by the conditions that the sequence $({x}_n)_{n\in\N}$ is bounded and $H$ has the Kurdyka-{\L}ojasiewicz property at a point $z^*=(x^*,x^*),$ where $x^*\in \omega((x_n)_{n\in\N}).$ \end{remark}